Liallen91/flask-project/README.md

-A class project website where I created a forum
+A class project website where my group created a forum

 Hosted at: https://gatheringguild.onrender.com/